RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 1. Create a Server Script in `ServerScriptService`

-_(You can also use the ServerMain Script in the /Examples folder in v0.4.1 and above.)_
+_(You can also use the ServerMain Script in the /Examples folder in Release v0.4.1-alpha and above.)_

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")